jmandel/fhir-js-client/README.md

 ## Fhir.js Integration
 Since v2.0.0 this library no longer includes fhir.js.
 That architecture was extremely difficult to maintain.
 Fhir.js is now an optional dependency, meaning that it is not available by default, unless you include it in the page.
-Our goal is to provide simple alternative t fhir.js - most of it should be possible via `client.request`.
+Our goal is to provide simple alternative to fhir.js - most of it should be possible via `client.request`.
+Please see the [Examples](http://docs.smarthealthit.org/client-js/fhirjs-equivalents)

 #### Reasons to use fhir.js
 1. If you have old apps using legacy API like `client.api.anyFhirJsMethod()` or `client.patient.api.anyFhirJsMethod()`